-- A low-risk modernization plan designed for business continuity and growth. - Companies with extensive experience with infrastructure and app modernization. - Companies that know Canadian healthcare IT and culture, and have extensive experience developing technology solutions for healthcare. - Solutions that ensure data residency.
+- A low-risk modernization plan designed for business continuity and growth. - Companies with extensive experience with infrastructure and app modernization. - Companies that have extensive experience developing technology solutions for Canadian organizations. - Solutions that ensure data residency.

-Regardless of your chosen path to modernization, CDW Canada recommends that IT leaders consider:
+Regardless of your chosen path to modernization, CDW Canada recommends IT leaders consider: